-Registered gun owner helps save metro mom of three from violent attack
+Licensed gun owner helps save metro mom of three from violent attack

-KANSAS CITY, Mo. – The quick actions by a registered gun owner helped save a woman from a violent attack over the weekend.
+KANSAS CITY, Mo. – The quick actions by a licensed gun owner helped save a woman from a violent attack over the weekend.

 Benjamin Seadorf was with his four children on Saturday when he suddenly heard what he described as “blood-curling screams” coming from outside his home near 12th Street and Van Brunt Boulevard.